pubky/pubky-knowledge-base/FAQ.md

 ## Identity, Keys & Security

 **Q25.
 How are keys managed?**
-With [[Pubky Ring]], the identity manager app for Pubky.
+With [[PubkyRing|Pubky Ring]], the identity manager app for Pubky.
 Pubky Ring is a native mobile app (iOS/Android) that securely manages your pubkys (public keys), handles device sessions, publishes identity via PKARR, and authorizes apps—all without accounts or passwords.

 **Q26.
 Does Pubky support key rotation?**
 Not yet standardized, possible manually via PKARR fallback logic.